-For technology costs, a lower cost range was estimated for key demand-side and supply-side technologies.
-On the demand-side, this included electric heat pumps, efficient building shells and retrofits, battery electric vehicles, electrolyzers for hydrogen production, and direct air capture (DAC) equipment.
+For technology costs, a higher and lower cost range was estimated for key demand-side technologies and a lower cost range was estimated for supply-side technologies.
+The demand-side technologies affected include electric heat pumps, efficient building shells and retrofits, battery electric vehicles, electrolyzers for hydrogen production, and direct air capture (DAC) equipment.
+Specific technology prices can be found in Annex 1.
 On the supply-side, lower cost trajectories for wind, solar, and storage technologies were used from NREL's Annual Technology Baseline (ATB).
-The end result is a 26% to 32% reduction in the NPV of net direct costs depending on scenario, as shown in Figure 55.
+The result is a range, with up to 18 to 21% increase and 32 to 38% decrease in the NPV of net direct cost depending on scenario, as shown in Figure 58.

-Figure 55.
+Figure 58.
 NPV of Scenario Net Direct Costs: Technology cost sensitivity